JetpackDuba/android-jar-with-hidden-api/README.md

 # Android Jar With Hidden API

+NOTE: Tested with API 29 and Android 10.

 This repo contains the steps to generate an android.jar with access to AOSP's hidden APIs.
 You can use the already modified android.jar, use the script to create a custom one or simply do manually the steps.

 # Script